-САМ MACS CDF The organisational structure of Catholic Archdiocese of Melbourne is displayed in Figure 1 below.
-The organisational structure of Melbourne Archdiocese Catholic Schools is displayed in Figure 2 CDF, in support of the mission of the Catholic Church, provides capital funding for the establishment Our work is organised into different entities and agencies. below.
-MACS Office and the Catholic Leadership Centre is based in East and operation of Catholic Parishes, Primary and Secondary schools, and Catholic Hospitals and Aged Care.
+CAM MACS CDF The organisational structure of the Catholic Archdiocese of Melbourne is displayed in Criteria 7, Figure 1, page 25.
+The organisational structure of Melbourne Archdiocese Catholic Schools is displayed in Criteria 7, Figure 2, page 25.
+The organisational structure of the Catholic Development Fund is displayed in Criteria 7, Figure 3, page 26.
+Our work is organised into different MACS Office and the Catholic CDE in support of the mission

+Our work is organised into different entities and agencies.

 This structure provides clear responsibilities and accountabilities, and it also dictates our governance structure.

-Melbourne.
+MACS Office and the Catholic Leadership Centre is based in East Melbourne.

 It is supported by four regional offices in the north (Moonee Ponds), south (Moorabbin), east (Croydon), and west (Werribee) of Melbourne.

+CDF, in support of the mission of the Catholic Church, provides capital funding for the establishment and operation of Catholic Parishes, Primary and Secondary schools, and Catholic Hospitals and Aged Care.

-Operations commenced on 1 January 2021, following the transfer of governance arrangements for the 295 schools owned by the Archdiocese, its parishes or associations of parishes.
-MACS also provides a range of services to support the 39 congregational and ministerial public juridical person (PJP) schools in the Archdiocese that are not governed by MACS.
-CDF supports a range of Catholic organisations across a multitude of sectors that impact the broader community at an enormous scale, including: • 1 in 4 school students in Victoria • 30% of Private Hospital Care in Australia • 12% of Aged Care in Australia • 22 Development Funds Across Australia
+Operations commenced on 1 January 2021, including Catholic Education Melbourne ceasing and becoming part of MACS with the 292 schools.

+MACS also provides a range of services to support the 39 congregational and ministerial public juridical person (MPJP) schools in the Archdiocese that are not governed by MACS.
-Catholic Archdiocese of Melbourne

-Figure 1: Organisational structure of Catholic Archdiocese of Melbourne

-Melbourne Archdiocese Catholic Schools

-Figure 2: Organisational structure of Melbourne Archdiocese Catholic Schools
+CDF supports a range of Catholic organisations across a multitude of sectors that impact the broader community at an enormous scale, including:

+- 1 in 5 school students in Victoria

+- 25% of Private Hospital Care in Australia

+- 5% of Public Hospital Care in Australia

+- 20% of Aged Care and support for the Elderly in Australia

+- 22 Development Funds Across Australia